StevenMicheletti/poolparty/README.md

 - ##### OUTDIR/_chr_prop_mean.pdf
   - Mean proportion of each chromosome covered by mapped reads after filtering out reads by min and max depth of coverage.
 Similar plots will produced for each library/population

+# PPanalyze

+Multiple utility scripts come with PoolParty for plotting and additional analyses.
+Each of these can be run from the terminal without the need for a configuration file.
+Typing -h after calling the script will bring up help options for each.

+## PPmanhat
+ - Plots results such as FST, SFST, FET, density in a 4-column format (CHR,BP,SNPID,FST)
+## PPrunls
+ - Runs local score (Fariello et al.) on p-values from SNPs
+## PPruncmh
+ - Runs a Cochran–Mantel–Haenszel (CMH) on .sync file
+## PPsubset
+ - Subsets FST,SFST, or FET file by specific libraries are additional coverage thresholds

 # Troubleshooting

 PoolParty is new so users may encounter bugs.
 However, there are common issues that can be avoided  :